-- Protects against sun –The flavonols can protect against sun-induced damage, improve blood flow to the skin and increase skin density and hydration.
-If you are out in the sun, dark chocolate can reduce your possibilities of getting sun burned or just help not to burn your skin as much.
-And if you were to get sun burned, it can help you heal quicker.
+- Protects against the sun –The flavonols can protect against sun-induced damage, improve blood flow to the skin and increase skin density and hydration.
+If you are out in the sun, dark chocolate can reduce or prevent your chances of getting sunburned.
+Also if you were to get sunburned, eating dark chocolate can help your skin heal quicker.

 - Reduces stress –If you are one of those chocolate lovers, you know that feeling of happiness and guilt when you put in your mouth that piece of flavorful candy.
 Now imagine that same feeling but without the guilt!
 You can achieve that with dark chocolate because now you know that it is better for your health and has much more benefits than regular or milk chocolate.
 There have been studies were people that ate dark chocolate showed a decreased amount of stress hormone levels.